Munnu/Stroll-Safely/diary/week1/may-9.md

 I figured it out, it was partially because vim duplicated a few columns a bunch of times.
 Some columns still had spaces instead of underscore: column_name.
 This caused the bugs.

 I was able to load my data (though still need to read more on PostGIS).
 I changed the data types to not all be of type text as originally done to see if I could get pgloader to do something nice.
 I'm happy about my progress today despite having little time to work on my project (fieldtrip).

+# May 11th Log:
+I think I have not emphasized the struggle I always have with setting up environments.
+I failed to put in my first entry the matter of fact that I struggled to get pgloader and PostGIS on my computer properly (or so I had thought).
+It had come to my attention that PostGIS' inability to create certain extensions (believe it was sfcgal and decoder and decoder_us) would not have any bearing as to whether I could use the extension.
+It's totally useable.
+Because of this prior igorance, I had brew uninstalled my 9.4 postgresql to reinstall it... to install Postgresql.app (which has the latest Postgres 9.5.<something> and PostGIS 2.2) just to see that those same extensions had not been created.

+pgloader was hilarious in a grim way...
+The only reason it ended up working on my mac is because I found a .pkg file and thought I had to do a make to get it to have it universally work.
+Nope... well, I don't know what the make is for (I know, shame on me) as much as I know that pgloader <name of my csv loader file>.load where the .load file is the example loader file from the docs modified.
+Whole lot better than trying to SQLAlchemy insert.
+The database is more than 1 GB and SQL is way more efficient in that respect.

+Today one of my mentors had helped me to understand how to best go about learn about different modules or tools.
+They had showed me that they figure out how something works by going to their test docs and looking at what they're trying to accomplish through there.
+The unittest files are great for learning what the rules are because the rules are defined in those tests.
+How the method calls work and parameters are also demonstrated in this test file.

+This helped me to better understand not only the API but also this other module called gmaps.
+Gmaps is the more current version of the googlemaps module.